-Instructions: Proposers are instructed to contact Nicholas Milano at the Town of Medfield at nmilano@Medfield.net to confirm attendance.
+Instructions: To register for the site visit, proposers are required to contact Nicholas Milano at the Town of Medfield at nmilano@medfield.net to RSVP by 11:00 A.M. on Monday, May 3, 2021 with the number of members in the team.
 To accommodate the Commonwealth's COVID-19 restrictions, the Town reserves the right to modify or limit the maximum number of people who will be allowed to attend.
-All attendees are required to wear face masks and practice social distancing.
+Multiple Site Visits may be scheduled as necessary.
+All attendees at Site Visits are required to wear face masks and practice social distancing.

-1-7 RFP AND DEVELOPER SELECTION SCHEDULE

-Schedule (subject to change at Town's discretion).
+1-7 RFP AND DEVELOPER SELECTION SCHEDULE (subject to change at Town's discretion)

-1. RFP Release Monday, March 1, 2021 2.
-Response Deadline Thursday, May 27, 2021 3.
-Last Day to Submit Questions Friday, April 30, 2021 4.
-Proposer Interviews July 1 st through July 30, 2021 Dates/times to be determined.
-5. Short List of Selected Developers Target July 30, 2021 6.
-Best & Final Proposals Due Friday, October 1, 2021 7.
-Award of Designated Developer January 2022 est. 8.
+1. RFP Release Monday, April 5, 2021 2.
+Last Day to Submit Questions Friday, May 14, 2021 3.
+Q&A Posted Friday, June 4, 2021 4.
+Proposal Responses Due Monday, August 2, 2021 at 11:00 AM 5.
+Proposer Interviews August 2021 6.
+Short List of Selected Developers Mid-September 2021 7.
+Best & Final Proposals Due Mid-October 2021 8.
+Preliminary Designation of Developer(s) November 2021 9.
 Enter into the PDA.
-Target March 2021 9.
-Due Diligence period as negotiated under the PDA 120 days from PDA Execution 10.
-Special Town Meeting vote TBD 11.
+December 2021 10.
+Due Diligence Period as negotiated under the PDA 120 days from PDA Execution 11.
+Special Town Meeting vote TBD 12.
 Execution of the Developer LDA TBD